File a Virginia DBA yourself with our simple step-by-step guide. It’s free and easy!

 Filing fee: $10

 This article is informational in nature and is not meant to replace legal advice.
-It should be considered a legal reference as well.
 For specific questions and concerns on the process of filing a DBA in Virginia, you can address them to your lawyer.